aakanksha-singh-hub/QueryBot/README.md

 ## Usage

 1. Go to `http://localhost:3000`
-2. Click **Connect** to enter your Azure SQL credentials.
-3. Explore your dataset, view schemas, and preview data.
+2. Select a data domain using the **Dashboard Explorer**.
-4. Go to **Chat** and ask questions in natural language.
+3. Go to **Chat** and ask questions in natural language.
-5. View results in a table and as visualizations.
+4. View results in a table and as visualizations, along with a **Natural Language Summary**.
+5. Click the **🔊 Speak Answer** button next to assistant responses to hear them read aloud.
 6. Export results as CSV, Excel, or JSON.
-7. Click the **🔊 Speak Answer** button next to assistant responses to hear them read aloud.

 ---